tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 permalink: "/employees-page/"
 ---

 Welcome to the employee home page for company XYZ.

-The employee cards contain the data fields: name, position, interests and weekly schedule.
-If you are a new employee and don't see your name on this list, please contact the HR department.
+The employee cards contain the data fields:
+ - name
+ - position
+ - interests
+ - weekly schedule

 ```
 {% endraw %}